piranha/piu.clj/resources/about.md

 There is a neat feature - you can click on any line and it'll be highlighted.
 If you click any other line while pressing `Shift`, you'll get a highlighted block.
-Your whole selection will be stored in URL, so you can highlight something and send URL to somebody to get their attention.
+Your whole selection will be stored in the URL, so you can highlight something and send that URL to somebody to get their attention.

 ### Shortcuts

 There are a few shortcuts:

-- Ctrl-Enter (⌘-Enter on Mac): create a paste (but only if the textarea is not empty)
+- `Ctrl-Enter` (`⌘-Enter` on a Mac): create a paste (but only if the textarea is not empty)
-- Ctrl-J: jump to a lexer selection
+- `Ctrl-J`: jump to a lexer selection
-- Ctrl-N: create new paste (from "viewing paste" screen)
+- `Ctrl-N`: create a new paste (from "viewing paste" screen)

 ### Prettification

-If you have pasted JSON there is an option to prettify it - look at top-right corner.
+If you have pasted JSON there is an option to prettify it — look at the top-right corner.

 ### Markdown

-If you have pasted Markdown document, there is an option to render it as HTML - look at top-right corner.
+If you have pasted document of type `markdown`, there is an option to render it as HTML — look at the top-right corner.
+In fact, this about screen is rendered using same functionality.

 ### API

-API is dead simple, it's just a POST request to `http://paste.in.ua/` with single required parameter - `data`.
+API is dead simple, it's just a POST form-encoded request to `https://paste.in.ua/` with a single required parameter - `data`.
 Supply a `lexer` to pre-select a lexer.
 It's default to `guess` (which can select surprisingly weird stuff).

 ## Tools